githubnsw/MSI-H-HotHigh-Classifier/README.md

 This repository contains analysis code and data for the manuscript:

-> **"Immune landscape-based subtyping and a 20-gene signature for predicting immunotherapy response in dMMR/MSI-H tumors"**
+> **"Finding the True Responders: Stratifying dMMR/MSI-H Tu-mors for ICI Response"**

 ## 20-Gene Signature